 - Help and support to families, including parents, suffering from the devastating consequences of GBS infection.

 Our Helpline is available weekdays, Monday to Friday (excluding Bank Holidays) from 9am to 5pm, providing information and support about group B Strep.

 Our Helpline is staffed by our small team, and can provide general information on group B Strep and the latest guidelines, and a listening ear.

 We will do everything we can to make you feel comfortable, to listen and understand and to answer any questions you have.
-Your calls, emails and messages are completely confidential.
+Your calls and emails are completely confidential.

 Helpline Number: 0330 120 0796 (9am – 5pm Monday – Friday)